Alchemist-X/howcryptoworksbook/Chapter_12_Governance_and Token_Economics.md

 ### The Distribution Wars: Who Gets the Tokens?

-How you distribute tokens determines who controls your DAO.
-Give too many to insiders, and you create a plutocracy.
-Give too many to random users, and you get apathetic governance.
+How tokens are distributed determines who controls a DAO.
+Give too many to insiders, and a plutocracy is created.
+Give too many to random users, and apathetic governance results.
 The crypto world has experimented with four main distribution strategies, each with dramatic successes and spectacular failures.

 #### Retroactive Airdrops

 Uniswap's 2020 airdrop set the gold standard for token distributions.
 With 400 UNI tokens granted to nearly every wallet that had interacted with the protocol, it perfectly rewarded early adopters, created instant community ownership, and generated massive attention.
-The message was crystal clear: "You helped build this protocol, now you own part of it."
+The message was crystal clear: early adopters had helped build the protocol and now owned part of it.

-But success bred imitation—and unintended consequences.
+But success bred imitation, and unintended consequences.
 Once future airdrops became anticipated events, user behavior fundamentally shifted.
 Instead of genuinely engaging with protocols, people began using them solely to qualify for potential token rewards.
 This spawned industrial-scale "airdrop farming" operations running tens of thousands of wallets, each trying to game anticipated criteria.

 This dynamic corrupted the very metrics protocols use to demonstrate traction.
 Usage numbers, unique wallets, and Total Value Locked (TVL) became increasingly unreliable indicators, often artificially inflated by farmers rather than reflecting genuine adoption.
 In contrast, the few success stories typically used incentives to bootstrap liquidity, which then converted to genuine activity that sustained even when incentives died.